 Takehiko Yamato is a professor at Saga University.
 He was born in 1953, and received his Ph.D degree (1983) from Kvushu University under the supervision of Prof. Masashi Tashiro.
 He conducted his postdoctoral work at State University of New York (Prof. Iwao Ojima) (1983-1984) and University of Southern California (Prof. Geoge A. Olah) (1984-1985) before moving to Saga University as an associate professor in 1996.
-He was promoted to professor in 1998 at Saga University.
-His organic and polymeric materials for organic optoelectronics, superamolecular chemistry and fluorescent chemosensors.
+He was promoted to professor in 1998 at Saga University, His current research interests cover the design and synthesis of conjugated organic and polymeric materials for organic optoelectronics, superamolecular chemistry and fluorescent chemosensors.
 He has received the 38th "Progress Award" of the Chemical Society of Japan for Excellent Young Faculties (1986) and Award of The Japanese Association for Organic π -Electron Systems (2015).